cosinekitty/astronomy/source/js/README.md

 Given a date and time, this function calculates the distance between the center of `body` and the center of the Sun.
-For the planets Mercury through Neptune, this function is significantly more efficient than calling #Astronomy.HelioVector followed by taking the length of the resulting vector.
+For the planets Mercury through Neptune, this function is significantly more efficient than calling [HelioVector](#Astronomy.HelioVector) followed by taking the length of the resulting vector.

 **Kind**: static method of [<code>Astronomy</code>](#Astronomy)